Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Scalable Estimation of Crossed Random Effects Model

 \subsection{General models}

-We here discuss general models of (\ref{model-proposal}).
-For $i=1,\ldots,N$, let $y_i$ be a response variable and $x_i$ be a vector of covariates.
-Moreover, let $z_{ai}\in \{1,\ldots,n\}$ and $z_{bi}\in \{1,\ldots,m\}$ be indicators to exhibit which classes the $i$th observation belongs to.
+We here discuss general models of (\ref{model-proposal}), while focusing on models without interaction terms between the classification factors.
+For $q=1,\ldots,N$, let $y_q$ be a response variable and $x_q$ be a vector of covariates.
+Moreover, let $\ell_{a,q}\in \{1,\ldots,n\}$ and $\ell_{b,q}\in \{1,\ldots,m\}$ be indicators to exhibit which classes the $q$th observation belongs to.
 Then, we can consider a general model as